 First trial, first patient, first publication

-Conducted a number of studies in the 1980s to improve treatments for patients with acute non-lymphocytic leukemia including AMLM3, AMLM4, with the organisation’s co-founder James Bishop AO, and others.
+Conducted a number of studies in the 1980s to improve treatments for patients with acute non-lymphocytic leukaemia including AMLM3, AMLM4, with the organisation’s co-founder James Bishop AO, and others.
 These trials made important contributions to shaping clinical care in AML nationally and internationally.
 The first trial, AMLM1 started in 1983 and laid the groundwork for AMLM2, a pivotal study led by our founding members Ray Lowenthal and Jim Bishop to compare a treatment regimen that established a new Australian standard of care for AML; thrusting the organisation onto the international stage.